LouiValley/LouiValley.github.io/index.md

 ## Hardware [Main Skill]
 Sep.
 2016 - March.
 2018 [**GNA: Reconfigurable and efficient architecture for generative network acceleration**](https://ieeexplore.ieee.org/document/8412607)

 * This study aims to accelerate a generative network, which includes CONV layers, DeCONV layers and residual blocks.
-It achieves energy efficiency of 2.05 TOPS/W with 61% higher PE utilization than traditional methods in generative network acceleration.
+It achieves an energy efficiency of 2.05 TOPS/W with 61% higher PE utilization than traditional methods in generative network acceleration.

-* GNA is my first study toward deep learning accelerator.
+* GNA is my first study toward a deep learning accelerator.

 * Published in TCAD (IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems), 2018 (First Author).